Risk Partners Life Sciences Roundtable 2025, thank you very much!

 The specific insurance structure that actually enhances a deal depends on the transaction itself: reduced seller liability, better protection for the buyer, less capital tied up in escrow, or greater planning certainty leading up to signing and closing.
 The product follows the structure, not the other way around.

-M&A and transaction-related insurance solutions go beyond simply covering breaches of warranty.
-They become relevant when the risk allocation in the SPA is not economically viable, when an identified risk is blocking negotiations, or when an insurance solution reduces liability, releases funds held in escrow, or facilitates signing or closing.
-Typical situations include:
+M&A and transaction-related insurance solutions go beyond coverage for breaches of warranty.
+They become relevant when the risk allocation in the SPA is not economically viable or when a risk prevents the parties from reaching an agreement.
+Typical situations:

-Coverage for financial losses resulting from breaches of warranty in the M&A agreement, including tax exemptions within the scope of W&I coverage.
-W&I is frequently used to protect buyers, limit seller liability, and reduce the need for escrow or holdback arrangements.
+Coverage for financial losses arising from breaches of warranties in a corporate purchase agreement, including certain tax warranties and—depending on the policy structure—tax exemptions, provided these are not excluded as known tax items or require separate structuring.
+W&I is frequently used to protect buyers, limit seller liability, and reduce escrow or holdback arrangements.

 Coverage for specific tax risks, such as those arising from transaction structures, tax audits, reorganizations, cross-border situations, or disputed issues of interpretation.
 Tax insurance policies can also be purchased independently of specific transactions.